collapsed-stacks/startups/questions/833/vc-funded-single-founder-startup-is-it-possible.md

 - posted by: [Jeremy Parsons](https://stackexchange.com/users/497810/jeremy-parsons) on 2014-10-14
 - score: 3

-<p>The first question on most VCs' minds isn't, "who's in," but, "where's the evidence?"
-If you can get direction, pace and traction as a sole founder, focus on that, rather than what VCs are going to want.</p>
+The first question on most VCs' minds isn't, "who's in," but, "where's the evidence?"
+If you can get direction, pace and traction as a sole founder, focus on that, rather than what VCs are going to want.

-<p>Yes, some - perhaps most - firms won't fund sole founders.
+Yes, some - perhaps most - firms won't fund sole founders.
 They'll show you the door, or if they like what you've done they may introduce you to potential partners.
-But you'll want to concentrate on firms that are at least neutral or ideally positive about funding solopreneurs.</p>
+But you'll want to concentrate on firms that are at least neutral or ideally positive about funding solopreneurs.

-<p>If you want to tilt the field your way, think through the reasons why a solo founder can be unfundable, and address each. <strong>Founder teams debate key decisions</strong>: so get a few smart people on your Advisory Board and get their input. <strong>Founder teams have broader skill sets</strong>: so make sure your venture plays to your strengths, and where you're going to have to learn new skills, start testing yourself early. <strong>Founder teams can adapt as people join the business</strong>: so get into the habit of putting work that you don't <em>have</em> to do yourself out to other people so you can present evidence that you can manage people and team dynamics. <strong>Founder teams find ways round bottlenecks</strong>: so act as though you're a team, for instance documenting key processes that depend on you.</p>
+If you want to tilt the field your way, think through the reasons why a solo founder can be unfundable, and address each. **Founder teams debate key decisions**: so get a few smart people on your Advisory Board and get their input. **Founder teams have broader skill sets**: so make sure your venture plays to your strengths, and where you're going to have to learn new skills, start testing yourself early. **Founder teams can adapt as people join the business**: so get into the habit of putting work that you don't *have* to do yourself out to other people so you can present evidence that you can manage people and team dynamics. **Founder teams find ways round bottlenecks**: so act as though you're a team, for instance documenting key processes that depend on you.

-<p>But I've known a few people who could only work alone, at least to get from an idea in their heads to a buggy alpha.
-If that's you, then be disciplined about the maximum time and cash you'll put into that first phase, but <strong>don't slow yourself down by thinking too far ahead</strong>.</p>
+But I've known a few people who could only work alone, at least to get from an idea in their heads to a buggy alpha.
+If that's you, then be disciplined about the maximum time and cash you'll put into that first phase, but **don't slow yourself down by thinking too far ahead**.

 ## Answer 8583